‘Avatar 2’ Movie Delayed Again?

 It looks like Avatar 2 movie fans will have to wait for another two years to again encounter the world of Pandora from the eyes of James Cameron.

-Ever since the Titanic movie director brought his imagination of a new world showing humans and their avatars, in the 2009 release sci-fi movie, fans of Sam Worthington and Zoe Saldana are eagerly awaiting for the sequel.
-Back in 2015, The Exhibitor Relations confirmed the release of a number of movies that included two new Marvel movies, Kingsman: The Golden Circle and another unnamed movie from Fox/Lightstorm Film that was scheduled to release on December 21, 2018.
+Ever since the Titanic movie director brought his imagination of a new world showing humans and their avatars, in the 2009 released sci-fi movie, fans of Sam Worthington and Zoe Saldana are eagerly awaiting for the sequel.
+Back in 2015, Exhibitor Relations confirmed the release of a number of movies that included two new Marvel movies, Kingsman: The Golden Circle and another unnamed movie from Fox/Lightstorm Film that was scheduled to release on December 21, 2018.

-The Exhibitor Relations did not directly mention Avatar 2, but many of the viewers are aware that the Lightstorm is the name of James Cameron’s production company that earlier produced Avatar.
-And just like the first part of the franchise, it looks like Cameron is again going to use 20th Century Fox as his distributing company for all the upcoming sequels in the Avatar franchise.
+Exhibitor Relations did not directly mention Avatar 2, but many of the viewers are aware that Lightstorm is the name of James Cameron’s production company that earlier produced Avatar.
+And just like the first part of the franchise, it looks like Cameron is again going to use 20th Century Fox as his distribution company for all the upcoming sequels in the Avatar franchise.

 UNTITLED FOX/LIGHTSTORM FILM will drop December 21, 2018.